VIP-Lab-NEU/SwinCPD/README.md

 ## Introduction

-Please refer to [Introduction.md](Introduction.md) for a brief overview of our network design logic.
+Please refer to [Introduction.md](Introduction.md) for a brief overview.

 ---